There are three ways you can request an absentee ballot.

 If you hand deliver your ballot, you must deliver it to your local board of elections by 8 pm on election day.

-If you mail your ballot, the envelope must be postmarked on or before election day and received by your local board of elections by 10 am on July 7, 2014 (primary election) or November 14, 2014 (general election).
+If you mail your ballot, the envelope must be postmarked on or before election day (November 8, 2016) and received by your local board of elections by 10 am on May 6, 2016 (for the primary election) or November 18, 2016 (for the general election).

 If you have specific questions, please contact your local board of elections or the State Board of Elections.